squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/WindowsActiveDirectory.md

 Add the following to cron so it can automatically updates the computer account in active directory when it expires (typically 30 days).
 Pipe it through logger so I can see any errors in syslog if necessary.
-As stated msktutil uses the default `/etc/krb5.conf` file for its paramaters so be aware of that if you decide to make any changes in it.
+As stated msktutil uses the default `/etc/krb5.conf` file for its parameters so be aware of that if you decide to make any changes in it.

     00 4  *   *   *     msktutil --auto-update --verbose --computer-name squidproxy-k | logger -t msktutil